 Taking great model railroad photos is another one of the many arts involved in model railroading.
 After you’ve spent so much time and energy building your railroad, you’ll want to spend a little time and effort on getting some really good layout pictures.
 This is part of the fun of building the layout – so you can show it off to your friends, family, and other model railroaders.

-You can use a 35mm film camera if you like and the model railroad photos you take will be great if you follow the steps outlined below.
-However, buying and developing film is expensive.
+You can use an old 35mm film camera if you like and the model railroad photos you take will be great if you follow the steps outlined below.
+However, buying and developing film is expensive and there are fewer places available that will deal with film these days.
 And you don’t have much control over the final result unless you have your own dark room.

 Using the on-camera flash really washes out a model railroad photo scene, and ruins the realism.
 If your camera will allow you to use a wireless flash off camera, and set up the flash above and to the side of the subject, this is better.